 - Neutral with fun pops of color

-Next, you have to figure out what type of colors it will take to create your ideal Whole House Color Palette.
-Color psychology is fairly complex and largely subjective, so I’m not going to go into the topic.
-It’s best to have a basic understanding of Color Theory and Color Relationships in order to choose the best colors to fit the mood you’re going for.
+Now that you have an idea of what you want your house to feel like, you have to figure out what type of colors it will take to get there.
+Color psychology is fairly complex and largely subjective, so I’m not going to go into that topic.
+Instead, we’re going to explore how color theory and color relationships work to create the mood you’re going for.

 2. Understand Color Theory Basics